okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-if provided profile attributes for update is invalid, the response will return a 400 BAD REQUEST with error code E0000001.
+If provided profile attributes for update is invalid, the response will return a 400 BAD REQUEST with error code E0000001.

 #### Usage example